fotijr/searchovie/readme.md

 ## Development scripts
 ```
-# run the front-end and backend
+# run the front-end & back-end
 yarn dev:all

 # run the front-end only